Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Three types of PI-based estimators from the lens of sensitivity analysis

 \subsection{Type C ($\approx$ other/weighting estimators)}

 Type C estimators do not involve estimating $\mu_0(X)$ as a step in the estimation procedure.
 This type includes the pure weighting estimator

 justified by the second $\tau_{1c}$ formula in (\ref{id:tau.1c}) and the third $\tau_{0c}^\text{PI}$ formula in (\ref{pi-id:tau.0c}).
-Also included is the estimator that employs this same weighting scheme and uses the weighted sample to fit a model regressing outcome on treatment and covariates, say, to improve precision in estimating $\Delta_c^\text{PI}$ \cite[in the spirit of][]{wang2019AnalysisCovarianceRandomized,steingrimsson2017ImprovingPrecisionAdjusting}.
-For type C, we do not have a specific sensitivity analysis technique in mind, and will need to see whether the identification result under the sensitivity assumption allows a simple modification.
+Also included in type C is the estimator that employs this same weighting scheme and uses the weighted sample to fit a model regressing outcome on treatment and covariates, say, to improve precision in estimating $\Delta_c^\text{PI}$ (in the spirit of~ \cite{wang2019AnalysisCovarianceRandomized,steingrimsson2017ImprovingPrecisionAdjusting}).
+For this type, we do not have a specific sensitivity analysis technique in mind, and will need to see whether the identification result under the sensitivity assumption allows a simple modification.

+To sum up, we have defined three types of PI-based estimators: type A, whose defining feature is involving $\mu_0(X)$ estimation; type B, whose defining feature is having as a component an IF-based estimator of $\nu_{0c}^\text{PI}$; and type C, other estimators.
+We now consider sensitivity analysis.